kosukit/cs411-queryur/doc/ProjectDocument.md

 Similar Applications: While similar to MyFitnessPal in tracking nutrition, this application differentiates itself by focusing on user-generated recipes, community engagement, and personalized dietary advice tailored for college students.
 # Description of Your Data Sources (Realness)
-Online Data Sources: Gather nutritional data from the USDA Food Composition Databases and allow users to input their ingredient data.
-Ensure data accuracy and regular updates.
+Online Data Sources: Nutritional data from the USDA Food Composition Databases (information [https://fdc.nal.usda.gov/api-guide.html](https://fdc.nal.usda.gov/download-datasets.html), data in CSV) and allow users to input their ingredient data for individual recipes.

 User-Generated Sources: User-generated recipes created by group members can be used to test out the application and check whether it gives the correct suggestions.
 Online sources for recipes can also be used to test out application if needed.
 # Functionality Description of Your Application